impleta/create-repl-app/README.md

 # create-repl-app

-Creates a new Node-based REPL application, and optionally executes an initialization script.
+Creates a new Node-based REPL application, based on @impleta/repl-app.

 ### Usage
 npx create-repl-app my-repl-name

-This will create a folder named `my-repl-name`

-run npm link `my-repl-name`
+This will create a folder named `my-repl-name` cd `my-repl-name` run npm link `my-repl-name`

 This will create a globally accessible executable named `my-repl-name`.